Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Method

-Here, $\bm{H}[i,l,t]$ represents the output of the $l$-th self-attention layer for the $t$-th token within the sample $(x_j, y_j)$, as it appears in the input $I_{f_i}$, arranged according to the permutation $f_i$.
-The negative sample $\bm{Q}[i,l,t]$ is an independent copy of $\bm{H}[i,l,t]$, detached from the computational graph.
-The positive sample $\bm{R}_{\text{index}(j)}[i,l,t]$ is the reference representation of the output of the $l$-th self-attention layer for the corresponding token within $(x_j, y_j)$, \hq{where $\text{index}(j)$ denotes the index of the sample $(x_j, y_j)$ within $\bm{R}$.} \hq{$\text{cos}(.)$ denotes the cosine similarity function.} This loss mechanism aims to align the output of each token across all self-attention layers more closely with the reference output, thereby increasing the distance from its original representation. \hq{Using this method, the model can incorporate information from the reference representation into the $W_V$ parameter of all self-attention layers during the fine-tuning process.
-Consequently, this allows a token to access information from subsequent tokens, regardless of the limitations imposed by the attention masks.}
+This loss mechanism aims to align the self-attention output of each token more closely with the reference output, thereby increasing the distance from its original representation.
+With this approach, the model integrates information from the reference representation into the LoRA parameters of self-attention layers while fine-tuning.
+Consequently, it allows a token to access information from subsequent tokens, regardless of the limitations imposed by the attention masks.